 Due to these standards, only certain models of computers issued to faculty and staff from approved manufacturers are supported.
 Many computer models are not designed for organizational business needs and are more suitable for home or gaming use.
 The standard computer configurations supported by OIT are:

-Please note: all College full-time employees will be given one computer (laptop or desktop) for work usage.
-All hourly and part-time College employees will be given a shared workstation to utilize for work needs.
+Please note: all College full-time employees will be given one computer for work usage.
+By default, the college provides a standard laptop setup to all employees.
+Desktops will be provided by special request and with approval of the supervisor only, as funding allows.
+All hourly and part-time College employees will be given a shared desktop to utilize for work needs.
 For special cases or events, a temporary laptop can be requested for a limited and specified amount of time from OIT.
 All such requests must be submitted as a work order to OIT.

 When a faculty or staff member leaves the College, the computer assigned to them must be returned to OIT on or before the last day of employment.
-Upon reception of the computer, OIT will notify the employee’s supervisor that the data on the computer will be wiped in 14 days (two weeks).
-If the supervisor or department would like to retain any of the data on the computer after 14 days, the supervisor can request this during the two week period by sending this request via email to firstname.lastname@example.org.
+Upon reception of the computer, OIT will notify the employee’s supervisor that the data on the computer will be securely destroyed or erased unless otherwise requested within two weeks of the notification from OIT.
+If the supervisor or department would like to retain any of the data on the computer, the supervisor can request this within two weeks from the day the OIT notification was received by sending this request via email to email@example.com.
 When a data retention request is received, OIT will verify that the request is approved with HR and, if approved, will backup the data and deliver it to the supervisor.
-After two weeks, if no request to retain data has been received, OIT will reset the computer, update the inventory, and reassign the device if the position is to be refilled by another person.
-When an employee position at the College is empty or vacated indefinitely, OIT will retrieve the computer attached to that position, send the data retention email notification to the employee’s supervisor, reset it, and update the inventory.
+After two weeks of OIT’s notification, if no request to retain data has been received, OIT will reset the computer, update the inventory, and reassign the device.
+When an employee position at the College is empty or vacated indefinitely, OIT will hold the computer attached to that position, send the data retention email notification to the employee’s supervisor, then wait two weeks before resetting it and updating the inventory.
 When the position is refilled, OIT will redeploy that computer or one that is equivalent in the lifecycle assessment and evaluation process.

 NOTE: Exceptions to any of the above standards require CFO and CIO approval.